POSTED ON Apr 8, 2021 8:00:00 AM / by Real Property Associates

 An LLC is one of the simplest ways to incorporate.
 Investors can experience the benefits of this entity with one or several properties.

 However, with more properties and larger investment businesses, setting up an S Corp could be a good option.
-With this business entity, investors have more rules and requirements to follow to comply with IRS guidelines.
+With this business entity, investors have more rules and requirements to follow to comply with IRS guidelines, but it can be a better incorporation solution for large portfolios.

 To qualify as an S Corp, real estate investors must: